silnrsi/grcompiler/installer/readme.txt

 * makecaps.wpx - WorldPad file to use to test the result

 Documentation files ("doc" folder)
-* GraphiteOverview.rtf
+* GraphiteOverview.pdf
 * GDL.pdf
 * CompilerDebugFiles.pdf
-* StackMachineCommands.rtf
+* StackMachineCommands.pdf
-* TransductionLlog.rtf
+* TransductionLog.pdf
-* GTF_3_0.rtf
+* GTF_4_0.pdf
-* GDL_BNF_1_0.rtf
+* GDL_BNF.pdf
 * CppDoc.pdf

-INSTALLING THE PROGRAM ON WINDOWS
+INSTALLING THE PROGRAM

-After running the installer program, all the program files will be located in the selected folder and the example and doc subfolders.
+After running the installer program, all the program files will be located in the indicated folder.

 If you choose to put the gdlpp.exe file in a different folder from GrCompiler.exe, you need to set the GDLPP environment variable to indicate where this utility is, for instance: "c:\graphite_extras\gdlpp.exe".
 Note that the variable must include the name of the program as well as well as the path.